 To the most virtuous and excellent Lady Mris.

+BRIDGET DUNCH.

-BRIDGET DUNCH, MADAM,
+MADAM,

-T is an argument of the Immortality of the Soul, that it can apprehend, and imbrace such a Concepti- On; and, it may be some kinde of Prophecy, of the continuance, and lasting The Epistle lasting of these Letters, that having been scattered, more then Sibyls leaves, I cannot say into parts, but corners of the VV orld, they have recollected and united themselves, meeting at once, as it were, at the same spring, from whence they slowed, but by Succession.
+T is an argument of the Immortality of the Soul, that it can apprebend, and imbrace fuch a Conceptilasting of these Letters, that having been scattered, more then Sibyls leaves, I cannot say into parts, but corners of the VV orld, they have recollected and united themselves, meeting at once, as it were, at the same spring, from whence they flowed, but by Succession.